Babusrinivasan76/MEANSTACKwithAtlasonAWSEB/README.md

  b) Enter DNS CNAME prefix          : default [partner-eb-meanstack-atlas-dev]

+CNAME should be unique. if it gives an option on account of duplicate, select the default option.

+Also pls update the code for the private url.
+Client --> src --> app --> employee.service.ts (line 10)

+Refer the below screenshot for further details

  c) Select a load balancer type     : default [application]

  d) Would you like to enable Spot Fleet requests for this environment? (y/N): default [N]